magiclen/ubuntu-ffffmpeg/README.md

 #### Are these executable files Debian-compatible?

-No. Even though Ubuntu is based on Debian but their software sources are somewhat different.
+No. Even though Ubuntu is based on Debian, their software sources are somewhat different.
 Maybe you can find replaceable packages but I would recommend just modify the base image written in the Dockerfile of this project to a corresponding Debian image and build it.